filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 Both methods can accept a function to display the number of successful and failed records using `$successCount` and `$failureCount`.

+#### Prebuilt bulk actions

+Prebuilt bulk actions can now run without fetching and hydrating all selected models, significantly boosting performance for large datasets.

+#### Deselected records

+Deselected records are now tracked when using "Select all".
+This improves performance by minimizing how many record keys need to be stored.

 ### Rate limiting actions

 You can now use the [`rateLimit()`](../docs/4.x/actions/overview#rate-limiting-actions) method to limit how often an action can be triggered — per user IP, per minute.